 Husky puppies are very active puppies and they grow so fast in the first five months.
 This is the reason why they need about twice as many calories per pound than an adult Siberian husky.

 How much should you feed your puppy?
 You have the answer to this question on the food package.
 On the back of the package, you will find a growth-and-weight chart.
-You have to weigh your puppy weekly in order to find out how much does he weighs and compare to the charts.
-After you weight your puppy, then read the charts and adjust his food intake.
+You have to weigh your puppy weekly in order to find out how much does he weighs and compare it to the charts.
+After you weigh your puppy, then read the charts and adjust his food intake.
 By doing so, you can achieve an average rate of growth.